knoepdan/CyberSecRappi/as_3_programming/UnixShell/LinuxBash.md

 **">" and ">>" operators**
 ">" redirects the output of a program/command to something other than than "stdout" (standard output, which is the terminal by default). ">>" is similar but will for example not overwrite but append to a file.
-`ls -all > allmyfiles.txt` -> creates or overwrites the file with the resul tof ls `echo "end" >> allmyfiles.txt`  -> appends "end" string to the file (or creates a new one if it doesn't exist) `> newZeroByteFile`  -> creates (or overwrites) a new file with zero bytes
+`ls -all > allmyfiles.txt` -> creates or overwrites the file with the resul tof ls `echo hello > scope.txt` -> creates or overwrites a file with content "hello" `echo "end" >> allmyfiles.txt`  -> appends "end" string to the file (or creates a new one if it doesn't exist) `> newZeroByteFile`  -> creates (or overwrites) a new file with zero bytes